sanchitsharma77/threadmind/frontend/README.md

 - Vite + React + Tailwind frontend
 - All data stored locally in JSON files (no external APIs)
 - MCP/Claude integration for Instagram DM automation
-- Dashboard for managing templates, targets, tags, and logs
+- Dashboard for managing stats, logs, chat, playground, and documentation
-- Manual and scheduled DM poller

 ## Quick Start (for Forks/Clones)